fluxcd/website/content/en/docs/faq.md

 ### How to patch CoreDNS and other pre-installed addons?

 To patch a pre-installed addon like CoreDNS with customized content.
-Simple add a shell manifest with only the changed values and `kustomize.toolkit.fluxcd.io/prune: disabled` annotation into your git repository.
+Simply add a shell manifest with only the changed values and `kustomize.toolkit.fluxcd.io/prune: disabled` annotation into your git repository.
+The `kustomize.toolkit.fluxcd.io/v1beta1` processing this manifest should have `validation: server`.

-In addition, fields such as selector and template should exist and contain an empty map.
-This will not override the existing values.
+In addition you will notice that fields such as `selector` and `template` exist and contain an empty map.
+This will not override the existing values but is required for the patching to work.

 Example CoreDNS with custom replicas:
 ```yaml